emqx/emqx-docs/en_US/security/authn/mongodb.md

-# MongoDB
+# Password Authentication Using MongoDB

 This authenticator implements the password verification algorithm and uses MongoDB database as credential storage.

 ## Storage Schema

 MongoDB authenticator supports storing credentials as MongoDB documents.
 A user provides the collection name and a filter template for selecting the relevant document.

 The document should contain fields with values for `password_hash`, `salt`, and `is_superuser`.
 The field names are configurable.
 The value for `password_hash` is required, other values are optional.
 The absence of `salt` value is interpreted as empty salt (`salt = ""`); the absence of `is_superuser` is interpreted as its false value.

 Example of adding a document for a user with username `user123`, password `secret`, prefixed salt `salt`, and `is_superuser` true:

 ```js
 > db.mqtt_user.insertOne(
   {